FusionAuth/fusionauth-site/site/_posts/2020-08-19-theme-registration-form.md

 When you are done, the `helpers` section should look like this:

-PIC tbd
+{% include _image.liquid src="/assets/img/blogs/theming-advanced-forms/theme-editor.png" alt="The theme editor after modifying the custom fields helper." class="img-fluid" figure=false %}

-Go through a registration flow again and you should see nice, accessible labels for both steps.
+Open an incognito window and go through a registration flow again and you should see labels for both steps.
+As a bonus, because you used the `label` element, you can click on the text label and the browser will put the cursor into the text input field.

-PIC tbd
-PIC tbd
+{% include _image.liquid src="/assets/img/blogs/theming-advanced-forms/first-screen-with-labels.png" alt="The first registration step with labels." class="img-fluid" figure=false %}

+If you submit information for the first step, you can see that these labels are present on the second step as well:

+{% include _image.liquid src="/assets/img/blogs/theming-advanced-forms/second-screen-with-labels.png" alt="The second registration step with labels." class="img-fluid" figure=false %}

-This barely touches the full flexibility of themes.
+This example shows a glimpse of the full flexibility of themes.
 You can use the full power of [Apache Freemarker](https://freemarker.apache.org/).
 It's also worth checking out the [theme documentation](/docs/v1/tech/themes).
 However, this should give you a taste of how you can customize the FusionAuth authentication experience.

 ## Conclusion